CesarLah/PhysicalEngine/README.md

 # Physical Engine
-Physical Simulation Engine that stores physical entities, move them, ad check if there has been a collision.
+Physical Simulation Engine that stores physical entities, move them, and check if there has been a collision.